 In the same way as the overall topic of the domain is analyzed, the individual pages’ topics are also analyzed as well as the relationship between the pages, to ensure that the two linking pages are included in the same topic/niche.

-The quantification of the pages’ topics and the comparison of the pages are assessed in the same way as the domain to domain process.
+The quantification of the pages’ topics, the topics of the sections, and the comparison of the pages are assessed in the same way as the domain to domain process.

 Page to domain

 At this stage, it is assessed to what extent the two linked pages have a relevance to the overall topic of each other’s domains.

 This is typically where link opportunities are considered to be of high or low relevance.
 Pages that do not have high relevancy with the linking site’s domain can often not score a particularly high Link Relevance Score.
 This is based on the fact that two pages that have a contextual relevance to each other can link even though there is no relevance between the two pages’ domains, but this often gives a lower overall LRS.

 The final validation stage addresses whether the link text/anchor text has an overall relevance between the two linking pages.

 Two pages that do not yet link to each other:

 Here, the possibility of linking is assessed, where the textual content is taken into account.
 There must be a connection in the text that is linked (the anchor text) between the two pages.

 To assess the relevance of two pages that do not already link to each other, the algorithm tries to find a sentence that is already in the content of the page and can form the basis of an anchor text so this newly found anchor texts relevance can be compared and calculated to the other page.